Muschamp Rd

 People use Bing in China

 I’m in China now so potential employers are probably Googling me less but Bing is not blocked in China.
-I still prefer Google by a country mile and am glad I have a VPN for my personal laptop and iPhone.
+I still prefer Google by a wide margin and am glad I have a VPN for my personal laptop and iPhone.
 I made some minor textual changes to this post and tweeted it because it is still an interesting observation but I decided to try searching for myself and doing a proper update.
-I like the results for “Muskie McKay” in Google better than “Andrew Muschamp McKay” because now Google is displaying tweets and my handle is @MuskieMcKay because @Muskie was gone but has never made a single tweet.
+I like the results for “Muskie McKay” in Google better than “Andrew Muschamp McKay” because now Google is displaying tweets and my handle is @MuskieMcKay because @Muskie was gone but has yet to make a single tweet.

 December 2015 Google results for Muskie McKay